 Ye-jin Han – Violinist

-Ms. Han holds a Bachelor of Music from Seoul National University, Master of Music and Professional Studies Certificate from the Manhattan School of Music and a Doctor of Musical Arts degree from Stony Brook University.
-Her principal teachers include Soovin Kim, Phillip Setzer, Hagai Shaham, Lucie Robert, Lisa Kim and Chong-sook Lee.
+Dr. Ye-jin Han holds a Master of Music and Professional Study degree from Manhattan School of Music and Doctor of Musical Arts degree from Stony Brook University.
+Her principal teachers include Soovin Kim, Phillip Setzer, Hagai Shaham, Lucie Robert, Chong-sook Lee, and Wharim Kim.

 Hyun Ji Choi, Celloist